natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 | Random Forest | 7.69% |
 | XGBoost | 7.59% |

 The tree models now hold a clear advantage over the linear models.
-The nonlinear demand patterns that play out over 24 hours, particularly the relationship between temperature and peak afternoon demand, are exactly the kind of structure tree models are good at capturing.
+The nonlinear demand patterns that play out over 24 hours, particularly the relationship between temperature and peak afternoon demand, are the kind of structure tree models are good at capturing.

-But 7-8% MAPE is not great for an operational forecasting system.
+However, 7-8% MAPE is not great for an operational forecasting system.
 The next step is feature engineering.

 ---